sahearn/Notes-App/README.md

 Personal notes app with API

 ## Background
-There are a thousand of these custom implementations online, but I was curious and bit bored.
-Nothing groundbreaking here.
-It's a fairly basic personal notes app with Markdown support and an additional API for example usage.
+A fairly basic personal notes app with Markdown support and an additional API for example usage.
 (Currently only with GET method implemented.)
 I originally made it for myself, so is a single-user app.

 ## What You'll Need
 - a web host